-A Grievance is an oral or written expression of dissatisfaction about any matter other than an Adverse Benefit Determination, including, but not limited to, the quality of care or services provided and aspects of interpersonal relationships, such as rudeness of Provider or employee, or failure to respect the Member's rights.
+A Grievance is an oral or written expression of dissatisfaction about any matter other than an Adverse Benefit Determination (prior authorization denial), including, but not limited to, the quality of care or services provided and aspects of interpersonal relationships, such as rudeness of Provider or employee, or failure to respect the Member's rights, network adequacy, benefits, wait times.

-A quality of care complaint shall mean any grievance made in regards to the professional competence and/ or conduct of a Physician or other health care Provider, which could adversely affect the health, or welfare of, a Member.
-QOCCs include all Serious Reportable Adverse Events (SRAEs), Never Events (NEs) and Hospital Acquired Conditions (HACs).
+A quality of care grievance (QOC-G) shall mean any grievance made in regards to the professional competence and/or conduct of a Physician or other health care Provider, which could adversely affect the health, or welfare of, a Member.

 Members have the right to file grievances.
 Members, or their designated representative, must file their grievance within a certain amount of time from the incident.
-This time frame varies by line of business.
-Please refer before for the time in which grievance must be filed to be valid:
+This time frame varies by line of business and is listed below (note: any grievance filed after the timeframe will be dismissed):